Performance, nature, respect

 • at the nutritional level, we must ensure that the diet is well balanced, especially regarding the variations caused by the long grazing periods (copper, magnesium ...);

-• at the environmental level: an environment that hinders the development of parasite cycle becomes hostile to the parasite.
+• at the environmental level: an environment that hinders the development of the parasite cycle becomes hostile to the parasite.

 Farmers must constantly adjust their methods to anticipate the worst risky periods.
 Some nutritional products have been specially designed to support animals' immunity in these trying periods.
-If these are administered in a timely manner, they can contribute to limit performance declines.
-They can also help to reduce the risks of resistance development and of immunity breaks in the event of anthelmintic treatment.
+If these are administered in a timely manner, they can contribute to limiting performance declines.
+They can also help to reduce the risks of resistance development and immunity breaks in the event of anthelmintic treatment.

 If you want to tailor your strategies regarding parasite risk management by stimulating the natural defenses of your animals, our experts are here to help you; please do not hesitate to consult them!